18 Feb The Road Ahead – Conversation Between HCF President and New Board Chair

 Amalia, I am so grateful for you reminding us of the beautiful energy, the synchronicity that comes from our board and our team.
 And ultimately, as you mentioned, it is rooted in values.
 And it is those values that I think allow us to continue to be community-informed, community-engaged, data-driven.
 And I believe that is why we were able to respond quickly to COVID-19 needs in our region, because of those values our board brings, and that you help drive early on in developing these values.
 And so I’m looking forward to the next chapter as we continue to address the health and well-being from an equity lens in our region.
 Thank you, Amalia.

 Me as well.
-And I hope that we can have more town hall meetings as we had in person before the pandemic, and I’m looking forward to seeing people in person.
+And I hope that we can have more town hall meetings like we had in person before the pandemic, and I’m looking forward to seeing people in person.
 I encourage people to reach out to me.
 I want to hear from our grantees and other stakeholders.
 And I think that that’s another way for me to be better informed.
 I think we can all be better informed.

 Thank you, Maria, for your leadership, you’ve done a wonderful job.
 You have gotten us to this point, a point where, by the way, we’re a national role model for a health foundation and in a very short period of time.
 It’s just amazing to see that others are looking to us for guidance on how to create the best model to run a foundation like ours.